husain502/Careproject/README.md

    git clone https://github.com/husain502/Careproject.git
    ```

-2. Install the Master packages
+2. Go to the Android folder and compile the application.
+3. Go to the ML folder, download the data, and run the notebook.

 ### Quick Installation

 1. Download the `.apk` file from
    [here](https://drive.google.com/file/d/1Hq1V6Lc0kVPFEsF1A5qZWxG7AO1Ku6QD/view?usp=sharing) and install it on your phone.
-2. See the Jupyter notebook [here](https://colab.research.google.com/github/husain502/Careproject/blob/master/Capstone%20Project.ipynb) and run all the cells.
+2. See the Jupyter notebook [here](https://colab.research.google.com/github/husain502/Careproject/blob/master/ML/notebooks/CapstoneProject.ipynb) and run all the cells.

 ## Usage